isabelOLU/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a second-year PhD student at the Center for Economic Behavior and Inequality at the Department of Economics, University of Copenhagen.
+I am a third-year PhD student at the Center for Economic Behavior and Inequality at the Department of Economics, University of Copenhagen.
+I am currently visiting Ernst Fehr at the University of Zürich.
 My research  focuses on inequality, subjective well-being and social preferences.
 My supervisors are Claus Thustrup Kreiner and Søren Leth-Petersen.